ellengz/UNO_Lite/README.md

 Especially:
 * for each game, user always plays first
-* if no cards left in deck, the cards that have been played (excludes cards left in players' hands) are shuffled and replenished in the deck.
+* if no cards left in deck, the cards that have been played will be shuffled and added back to the deck

 ### Design